Nickchapman3773/Uranium-Fever/README.md

 - **CHANGE** the `Fallout New Vegas file path` to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.
 - **Enter** `C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` into the `Tale of Two Wastelands Installation Path`.
 - Click `Install`.
-- When complete, close the `Installer`.
+- When complete, close the Installer.

 > [!caution]
 > The game **WILL NOT FUNCTION** if you fail to change the Fallout New Vegas installation file path to reflect the New Vegas installation created inside of the [NoDelete] Stock New Vegas folder.